How to Become an Industrial Paramedic: Duties, Requirements, Certifications, Job Outlook, and Salary

 It all starts with registering for the exam at NREMT.org with a registration fee of $125, per attempt.
 Upon successful completion, you’ll then be emailed an ATT (authorization to test) along with your exam location.

 Paramedic certification consists of two main parts; a cognitive exam and a psychomotor exam.

 The Cognitive Exam – The cognitive exam focuses on many of the core EMT principles learned during the paramedic training program:

 - Trauma patients, and

-The cognitive exam is graded on a pass/fail basis.
+The exam is graded simply on a pass/fail basis.

-The Psychomotor Exam – In addition to your computer exam (Cognitive), paramedic students must also pass a psychomotor exam as well.
-This exam tests your ability to apply your knowledge in the field.
+The Psychomotor Exam – In addition to your cognitive exam, paramedic students must also pass a psychomotor exam.
+This exam tests your ability to apply your knowledge under pressure, out in the field.
 During the exam, you’ll be asked to:

 - Size-up a scene

 You’ll also be tested on your communication skills—both receiving information and giving commands.